aurelio-amerio/FunctionTabulations.jl/docs/src/index.md

 On the other hand, a function which needs to be interpolated in a wide range of `x` and does not vary harshly with `x` may benefit from the option `x_scale=:log10`.

 ## Unitful support
-Tabulations.jl supports [Unitful.jl](https://github.com/PainterQubits/Unitful.jl).
+FunctionTabulations.jl supports [Unitful.jl](https://github.com/PainterQubits/Unitful.jl).
 It is possible to tabulate functions which have variables of the `Quantity` type, and/or return quantities.
 This means that units of measurement are fully supported.

 ```julia
 using Unitful